augustguidry/nvim/README.md

 # Neovim Config

-Here is my config file for Neovim.
+This is my Neovim config.

 Feel free to do what you will with this code.